Fish Species NT: A Guide for Fishing Australia

 Queenfish

-Best Time to Fish: Queenfish are best targeted during the warmer months, October to April, but Anglers can catch them all year round in the Top End of NT Australia.
+Best Time to Fish: Queenfish are best targeted during the warmer months, October to April, but Anglers can catch this fish species all year round in the Top End of NT Australia.

 Appearance: Queenfish are sleek and streamlined, with silver to bluish-green colouration on the upper body, transitioning to lighter silver on the belly.
 Their bodies have distinguishing large, darker spots along the sides.
 The Queenfish has distinctive Dorsal fins that are spiny at the from and softer at the back, with almost matching anal fins.
 They have a sizeable forked tail.
 Their mouth uniquely reaches past the eye.
 When caught, take care as they have sharp spines on their backs and stomachs, which can be difficult to unhook.
 They grow to over 15 kg.